How to prepare artwork for your Leaflets.

 Templates

-Use the templates to help you lay out your artwork.
+The templates are here to help you lay out your artwork.
 Remember that they are not there to be printed, so don't include them with the artwork you send us!

-• Bleed areas (make sure you read the "useful information" section on this)
+• Bleed areas (make sure you read the section about this)

 • Trim lines (this is where the guillotine will actually cut).